Dabbing Marijuana Concentrates 101

 What Dab Tools Do I Need?

-Before you start your dabbing experience, you will need to make sure you have the right set up.
-While dabbing is always evolving, we will go over what you will need for a basic set up.
+Before starting your first dabbing experience, you must ensure you have the proper setup.
+While dabbing is constantly evolving, we will review what you need for a basic setup.

-- Cannabis Concentrate: First and foremost, you will need some form of concentrate to dab with - traditional flower cannot be consumed this way.
-Concentrates that are commonly dabbed with are: wax, shatter, budder and butane hash oil (BHO).
-If it is your first time purchasing cannabis concentrates, ask you local budtender about which concentrate to purchase.
+- Cannabis Concentrate: First and foremost, you will need some form of concentrate to dab, as you can't consume traditional flower this way.
+Concentrates commonly dabbed with are wax, shatter, budder, and butane hash oil (BHO).
+If it is your first time purchasing cannabis concentrates, ask your local budtender about which concentrate to purchase.

-- Dab Rig: Ever dabber needs their trusty dab rig.
-Basically, dab rigs are water pipes with modified bowl attachments that make them perfect for smoking your concentrates.
-But don't try and dab with a regular water pipe because it won't work - your rig will need to be specifically made for concentrates.
+- Dab Rig: Every regular dabber needs their trusty dab rig.
+Dab rigs are water pipes with modified bowl attachments that make them perfect for smoking your concentrates.
+But don't try and dab with a regular water pipe because it won't work - your rig must be for concentrates.

 - Dab Nail: Dabbing nails come in a variety of materials.
-Some common types of dad nails are titanium, ceramic, quartz and glass.
-Dab nails are essential when heating up your concentrates.
-The type of nail to buy can depend on what type of concentrate you will be dabbing, so ask your local glass shop for more information.
+Some common dab nails are titanium, ceramic, quartz, and glass.
+Dab nails are essential when heating your concentrates.
+The type of nail to buy can depend on what kind of concentrate you will be dabbing, so ask your local glass shop for more information.

-- Dabber Tool: This tool is used to transfer your concentrate from the container onto your dab nail.
+- Dabber Tool: This tool transfers your concentrate from the container onto your dab nail.
 Dabbers come in all shapes and sizes.
-When choosing the dabber you want to use, you will need to consider what type of concentrate you are smoking as well as what type of dab nail you are using.
+When choosing the dabber you want to use, you will need to consider what type of concentrate you are smoking and what kind of dab nail you are using.

-- Torch: The torch is what really separates dabbing from other methods of consuming concentrates.
+- Torch: The torch is what separates dabbing from other methods of consuming concentrates.
 When using the torch, it allows for high temperatures in a more controlled setting.
-A butane torch is usually recommended because it combusts at a lower temperature.
-Propane torches can also be used, but be careful as they heat up much faster and have the potential to melt non-titanium nails.
-There are torches specifically made for dabbing, however any torch will work.
+We recommend a butane torch because it combusts at a lower temperature.
+Propane torches can also work, but be careful as they heat up much faster and have the potential to melt non-titanium nails.
+There are torches made explicitly for dabbing.
+However, any torch will work.

-- Carb Cap: This is an optional tool, however if you have a domeless nail a carb cap can trap the vapors which can allow you to take more than hit off of one dab.
+- Carb Cap: This is an optional tool, however.
+If you have a domeless nail, a carb cap can trap the vapors, allowing you to take more than one hit off of one dab.
 Carb caps are essential if you are dabbing at lower temperatures.

 How Do I Dab?

-Once you have your dab rig set up it is time to learn how to take a dab.
-We recommend that you take a seat when first learning how to dab, as they can be powerful and hit beginners hard.
+Once you have your dab rig set up, it is time to learn how to take a dab.
+We recommend you take a seat when first learning how to dab, as concentrates are potent and hit beginners hard.

-- First things first, you will need to light your torch and begin heating up the nail.
+- First, you will need to light your torch and begin heating the nail.
 Continue to keep the flame on the nail until it turns bright red.
-If you have an electronic nail be sure to read your manual for instructions on proper use.
+If you have an electronic nail, read your manual for instructions on proper use.

 - Once your nail is red hot, turn your torch off and place your dome over the nail.
-Allow your nail to cool for 20 to 45 seconds, depending on what kind of nail you are using.
+Allow your nail to cool for 20 to 45 seconds, depending on what type of nail you use.

-- While your nail is cooling, take your dabber tool and get your concentrate you plan on dabbing with.
+- While your nail is cooling, take your dabber tool and get the concentrate you plan on dabbing.
 A good dab size for beginners is about the size of a pinhead.
-The effects of dabs hit users fast and hard and can be overwhelming for first time dabbers.
-Remember you can always do more but you can never do less once you've inhaled.
-While you can't overdose on dabs, you can become "uncomfortably" high.
+Anything larger than that, and you're likely overdoing it for no particular benefit.
+The effects of dabs hit users fast and hard and can be overwhelming for first-time dabbers.
+Remember, you can always do more, but you can never do less once you've inhaled.
+While you can't overdose on dabs, you can become uncomfortably high.

-- Once your nail is cool apply your dab directly onto the nail inside of the dome.
-Inhale slowly while you rotate your dabber tool around your nail.
+- Once your nail is cooled, apply your dab directly onto the nail inside the dome.
+Inhale slowly while you rotate your tool around the nail.
 Avoid handling the dome or the nail directly while it is still hot.

 - Now exhale and enjoy the dab that you have just taken.